mighty-snitch

 the primary disadvantage is that it requires a custom kernel.

-the visual prompt is a terminal application which responds to keyboard input. a new terminal is launched for each prompt and exits after y/n are pressed. st is used on x86_64 and foot is used on arm64, though any terminal should work.
+the visual prompt is a terminal application which responds to keyboard input. a new terminal is launched for each prompt and exits after y/n are pressed. st is used on x86_64, though any terminal should work.

-the systems fails closed. when snitch isn't running, network requests are not possible.
+the system fails closed. when snitch isn't running, network requests are not possible.

 dns packets received on udp 53 are read via nfq so that rules can specify domains in addition to ipv4 addresses.